Experimental two-way communication with one photon: Abstract

 \section{Abstract}

-Superposition of two or more states is one of the fundamental concepts of quantum mechanics and provides the basis for several advantages quantum information processing offers.
-In this work, we experimentally demonstrate that quantum superposition permits two-way communication between two distant parties that can exchange only one particle once, an impossible task in classical physics.
+Superposition of two or more states is one of the fundamental concepts of quantum mechanics and provides the basis for several advantages offered by quantum information processing.
+In this work, we experimentally demonstrate that quantum superposition allows for two-way communication between two distant parties that can exchange only one particle once, an impossible task in classical physics.
 This is achieved by preparing a single photon in a coherent superposition of the two parties' locations.
-Furthermore, we show that this concept allows the parties to perform secure quantum communication, where the transmitted bits and even the direction of communication remain private.
-These important features can lead to the development of new quantum communication schemes, which are simultaneously secure and resource-efficient.
+Furthermore, we show that this concept allows the parties to perform secure and anonymous quantum communication employing one particle per transmitted bit.
+These important features can lead to the realization of new quantum communication schemes, which are simultaneously anonymous, secure and resource-efficient.